-4. In the Source section, browse to locate and select the source file.
+- 4. Click File. - 5.
+In the Source section, browse to locate and select the source file.

 The Look in label shows the current location.
 The list under the Look in label displays the contents of the current location.
+The Import dialog automatically filters the list of files to show only the type of files that can be imported (such as .gxf, .mxf, and so on).
 You can select items in the list (such as a machine, drive, or folder) to explore its contents.

-Clicking the up-arrow button • moves up one directory level in the storage hierarchy.
+Clicking the up-arrow button 🔹 moves up one directory level in the storage hierarchy.